ZJUJeffLai/ZJUJeffLai.github.io/_pages/about.md

 Recent News
 ======
+* One first-authored paper, "PADCLIP: Pseudo-labeling with Adaptive Debiasing in CLIP for Unsupervised Domain Adaptation", was accepted by **ICCV** 2023.
 * I'm honored to receive Advancement-to-Candidacy (AC) fellowship from ECE at UC Davis.
 * I will join Apple AIML (Cupertino, CA) as a ML Research Intern in March 2023.
 * I'm honored to receive the **Best Paper Award** (Top 3) from Workshop on Learning with Limited Labelled Data for Image and Video Understanding at CVPR 2022.